 News & Notes

-The Department of Health informs the District of a new case at the elementary school.
+The Department of Health informs the District of a new positive case.

-The Department of Health informs the District of a case at the elementary school.
+The Department of Health informs the District of a positive case at the middle/high school.